CiscoDevNet/terraform-provider-aci/docs/data-sources/rest.md

 - `id` - Dishtiguished name of object being managed.
 - `class_name` - Class name of object being managed.
-- `content` - Map of key-value pairs which represents the attributes for the object being managed.
+- `content` - A map of key-value pairs which represents the attributes for the object being managed.
 - `dn` - Distinguished name of object being managed.
 - `children` - Set of children of the object being managed.
 - `children.child_class_name` - Class name of the child of the object being managed.
-- `children.child_content` - Map of key-value pairs which represents the attributes for child of the object being managed.
+- `children.child_content` - A map of key-value pairs which represents the attributes for child of the object being managed.